 Heidi F. Friedman is chair of Becker’s Elder Law, Trust & Estate Planning, Probate practice group.
-Heidi is one of only 107 Board Certified Elder Law Attorneys.
-She has extensive experience in elder law, Medicaid programs, Veteran’s Administration programs and Special Needs Planning.
+She is one of only a few select Board Certified Elder Law Attorneys, with extensive experience in elder law, Medicaid programs, Veteran’s Administration programs and Special Needs Planning.
 Heidi is a member of the National Academy of Elder Law Attorneys and the Academy of Florida Elder Law Attorneys.
 She also sits on the Unauthorized Practice of Law committee, as well as the Medicaid committee for the Elder Law Section of the Florida Bar.
 Heidi is also an accredited attorney with the U.S. Department of Veteran Affairs and is a director for the Alzheimer’s Care Resource Center in Lake Worth.
 In her role as an elder law attorney, Heidi has assisted hundreds of elderly individuals with obtaining government benefits to help them pay for their long-term care needs, whether at home, in an assisted living facility or in a skilled nursing home.

 Heidi has dedicated herself to the elderly and special needs population, not only through her legal career, but also as the Development Director of Alpert Jewish Family & Children Services, during the years of 2009-2011, a not-for-profit organization whose mission is to provide necessary services for the elderly and individuals with special needs within our community.
 During her time at AJFCS, Heidi was responsible for fundraising needed dollars to allow AJFCS to continue to provide its invaluable services to families in need at low and affordable costs.
 Further, she was instrumental in persuading a City Board to circumvent its ordinance restricting the number of individuals AJFCS could help in one of its homes for the disabled, allowing more individuals with special needs to have a safe and healthy place to live.
 Additionally, Heidi was responsible for organizing community events, such as “No Excuse for Abuse,” a luncheon dedicated to raising funds for abused women and children.